zainaftab2225/zainaftab2225.github.io/_videogames/thelastofus2.md

 ![image-center](/images/tlou2_review_image_3.jpg){: .align-center}

 She wants to take revenge for what has happened to her.
 Revenge stories are nothing new in contemporary media and this one isn't particularly new either.
 However, the way Naughty Dog tells the story, that is where the game shines.
-The game puts in a situation that you feel is necessary for the time but then a few hours later, makes you question that decision.
+The game puts in a situation and makes a decision that you feel is necessary for the time but then a few hours later, makes you question that decision.
+Actions that you feel were right will turn out to be wrong.
+Actions that you feel are wrong may not be as wrong as you thought early on.
 You will start questioning the characters you loved, and maybe empathize with characters that you initially dislike.
-There will come a time in the game where you fight a boss but you're rooting for the boss but also yourself.
+There will come a time in the game where you fight a boss and you'll  end  up rooting for the boss but also yourself (or may be not).
 It's confusing, messy and manipulative - *I love it*.

 ### Gameplay